Code-Institute-Submissions/MS1-8MegStick/README.md

 ### The Atists Page

 Beneath the navigation bar which is common to all of the pages the artists page will contain a section on each artist.
-This will progress down the page in alphabetical order.
+This progresses down the page in alphabetical order.
-Each artist section will contain:
+Each artist section contains:

 - Artist name
 - Biography of the artist